Still in Love (horse): 2004 and 2005: later career

 In 2004 Still in Love failed to win in five races.
 In the first part of the season she was unplaced behind Tap Dance City in the Kinko Sho and the Takarazuka Kinen and then finished twelfth of thirteen in the Grade III Kitakyushu Kinen.
 In the autumn she finished third to Osumi Haruka in the Grade III Fuchu Himba Stakes and ended the year by running ninth behind Admire Groove in the Queen Elizabeth II Commemorative Cup.

 Still in Love remained in training as a five-year-old but made no impact in three starts, finishing unplaced in the Kinko Sho, Takarazuka Kinen and Fuchu Himba Stakes.

+Racing form

+Still in Love won five races out of 16 starts.
+This data is available in JBIS and netkeiba.